 Child support payments are part of life for many Orlando families.
-Establishing support under Florida law requires both parties to prioritize their children while protecting their own interests.
+Establishing support under Florida law requires both parties to prioritize their children while protecting their interests.
 The Orlando child support lawyers at the O’Mara Law Group are prepared to use their decades of Florida family law experience to navigate your family’s case.

+When you face a divorce or separation, you must understand how Florida courts determine child support.
+The Orlando child support lawyers of the O’Mara Law Group have a 35-year record of helping Florida families ensure the court thoroughly evaluates their cases.
 Florida child support payments are established by court order, and parents may reach agreements in mediation proceedings or appear in court.
 While Florida law sets basic guidelines for child support amounts, the court has some discretion in determining a fair award for each unique case.
+To ensure that your child support order is calculated and adjusted correctly according to your life circumstances, consult with the dedicated Orlando child support lawyers at the O’Mara Law Group.

 Child Support Guidelines in Florida